 When considering retention of a student, the school will involve the parent(s), teacher(s), and Head Administrator.

-Whenever a teacher or teachers recommend retention, the parent or guardian, if dissatisfied with the recommendation, may appeal the decision by complying with the school's appeal process.
+Whenever a teacher or teachers recommend retention, the parent or guardian, if dissatisfied with the recommendation, may appeal the decision.

 The appeal process will begin with a written appeal to the Head Administrator.